123inkt/internationalization/README.md

 ## About us

-At 123inkt (Part of Digital Revolution B.V.), every day more than 30 developers are working on improving our internal ERP and our several shops.
+At 123inkt (Part of Digital Revolution B.V.), every day more than 50 development professionals are working on improving our internal ERP and our several shops.
 Do you want to join us?
-[We are looking for developers](https://www.werkenbij123inkt.nl/vacatures).
+[We are looking for developers](https://www.werkenbij123inkt.nl/zoek-op-afdeling/it).